 The friction surface of carbon brake pads is carbon fiber.
 Carbon fibers are even better than ceramic at dissipating the heat caused by braking, which is why this type of brake pad is used on some of the highest performing sports cars and for heavy duty braking applications like tow vehicles.
 Carbon fiber brake pads are rarely found on standard passenger vehicles because they are so expensive.

-Brakes wear out and they should be inspected regularly to prevent brake failure which can lead to dangerous situations or even accidents.
-If you notice a decrease in braking ability, noises or burning smells coming from the wheels, or you feel a pulsing in the brake pedal when braking you should have your brake system inspected immediately.
+Brakes wear out and they should be inspected regularly to prevent brake failure, which can lead to dangerous situations or even accidents.
+If you notice a decrease in braking ability, noises or burning smells coming from the wheels, or you feel a pulsing in the brake pedal when braking, you should have your brake system inspected immediately.

 Brake Failure Modes

 Eventually the friction material on your brake pads or shoes will wear away.
-Many brake pads, but not all, have wear indicators which are small metal tabs that make a squealing sound when the friction material is worn down.
+Many brake pads, but not all, have wear indicators that are small metal tabs that make a squealing sound when the friction material is worn down.
 If your wheels squeal when you brake, or only when you aren't braking, bring your car in and we will inspect your braking system.
-Actually, if you hear a squealing noise coming from one of your wheels you should have your car checked over because you might have even more serious problems.
+Actually, if you hear a squealing noise coming from one of your wheels, you should have your car checked over because you might have even more serious problems.

-If your brake pads don't have wear indicators, or if you just ignore the squealing noise, more wear may damage your brakes and cause a more expensive repair instead of just routine maintenance of the braking system.
+If your brake pads don't have wear indicators, or if you just ignore the squealing noise, more wear may damage your brakes and cause a more expensive brake repair instead of just routine maintenance of the braking system.
 The brake pad is riveted to the brake pad backing plate, and these rivets will start grinding grooves into the rotor when too much of the friction material is worn away.
 Rotor damage may start just a couple of weeks after the wear indicators start squealing.
 If you keep driving even the rivets can get worn away, and the brake pad backing plate will start grinding away on the rotor.
 Damaged brakes won't stop you as well, and once the rotors are damaged they will have to be replaced in addition to the pads, increasing the cost of your brake repair.

 Sometimes the brakes are damaged by working them harder than they were designed to be used.
 Your brakes can be easily overworked by long, steep mountain descents.
 You can save your brakes by gearing down and letting your engine slow your vehicle.
 Overworked brakes heat up because they are converting your vehicle's kinetic energy into heat faster than they can dissipate the heat.
 Sometimes brakes get hot enough to boil the brake fluid making the brakes "soft" or "spongy" and decreasing your braking ability just when you need it most.
 Your brakes will recover when they cool down.
 Sometimes the brakes get hot enough to crack the friction material in the brake pad or warp the rotor or brake drum.
 You might notice that your brake pedal pulses when you brake.
 This is caused by a warped rotor or drum, which must be replaced.

 Occasionally the braking system develops a leak, maybe a joint in the brake line loosens up, or a rock hits the brake line and makes a small hole.
-When you lose enough brake fluid your brakes will stop working.
-If you are losing break fluid, give us a call and we will arrange for a tow truck to bring your vehicle to our shop.
+When you lose enough brake fluid, your brakes will stop working.
+If you are losing brake fluid, give us a call and we will arrange for a tow truck to bring your vehicle to our shop.
 It is very dangerous to drive without brakes.
 Your vehicle does have an emergency brake, and it will stop your vehicle, but emergency brakes don't work very well.

 Improper vehicle maintenance can cause brake problems too.
-Our mechanics are all ASE Certified so they know the proper way to maintain and repair your car.
+Our mechanics are all ASE certified so they know the proper way to maintain and repair your car.
 Your rotors can be warped by an inexperienced mechanic tightening your wheel lug nuts too tightly.
 Some mechanics don't properly lubricate the brake components, or they don't replace worn brake components when replacing the brake pads or brake shoes.
 This can cause excessive wear of the pads and shoes so they have to be replaced sooner than expected.
 Our mechanics will look for these problems when they inspect your braking system and give you a full report.

 Brake Service Qualifications

-Our mechanics are ASE Certified by the National Institute For Automotive Service Excellence, so they have been trained to diagnose and fix your braking problems, and to recognize when your vehicle needs work to keep it running efficiently and safely.
+Our mechanics are ASE certified by the National Institute for Automotive Service Excellence, so they have been trained to diagnose and fix your braking problems, and to recognize when your vehicle needs work to keep it running efficiently and safely.